Omer-code/COE451_Project_211/README.md

+COE-451 Term Project

-This is step by step demonstration for COE-451 term project.
+This is step by step demonstration for phase one of COE-451 term project.

 Project Description:
 Build a client-server file transfer application using any programming language of your choice.
 The